-During the first quarter of 2021, we evaluated three of our drilling rigs with indicators of impairment.
-Based on our assumptions and analysis at that time, we determined that the carrying value of one of these rigs, for which we have concerns regarding future opportunities, was impaired (or the 2021 Impaired Rig).
+2021 Impairment.
+During the first quarter of 2021, we identified indicators that the carrying amounts of certain of our assets may not be recoverable and evaluated three of our drilling rigs with indicators of impairment.
+Based on our assumptions and analysis at that time, we determined that the carrying value of one of these rigs, for which we had concerns regarding future opportunities, was impaired (or the 2021 Impaired Rig).
 We estimated the fair value of the 2021 Impaired Rig using an income approach, whereby the fair value of the rig was estimated based on a calculation of the rig's future net cash flows.
 These calculations utilized significant unobservable inputs, including management's assumptions related to estimated dayrate revenue, rig utilization, estimated capital expenditures, repair and regulatory survey costs, as well as estimated proceeds that may be received on ultimate disposition of the rig.
 Our fair value estimate was representative of a Level 3 fair value measurement due to the significant level of estimation involved and the lack of transparency as to the inputs used.
 We recorded asset impairments aggregating \$197.0 million for the period from January 1 through April 23, 2021.

 2020 Impairment.
-In the first quarter of 2020, we evaluated five of our drilling rigs that had indicators of impairment.
+In the first quarter of 2020, we identified indicators that the carrying amounts of certain of our assets may not be recoverable and evaluated five of our drilling rigs that had indicators of impairment.
 Based on our assumptions and analysis at that time, we determined that the carrying values of four of these rigs were impaired (we collectively refer to these four rigs as the 2020 Impaired Rigs).

 We estimated the fair values of the 2020 Impaired Rigs using an income approach, which utilized significant unobservable inputs, including management's assumptions related to estimated dayrate revenue, rig utilization, estimated capital expenditures and repair costs, as well as estimated proceeds that may be received on ultimate disposition of each rig.
 Our fair value estimates were representative of Level 3 fair value measurements due to the significant level of estimation involved and the lack of transparency as to the inputs used.
-We recorded asset impairments aggregating \$774.0 million for the six-month period ended June 30, 2020.
+We recorded asset impairments aggregating \$774.0 million for the nine-month period ended September 30, 2020.